 On November 3, 1917, most of the detachment, including Landon, went to Grantham in Lincolnshire to attend gunnery school at Harrowby Camp.
 Fifty of these men departed on November 19, 1917, for flying schools, but Landon was among the men who remained at Grantham until early December and completed two two-week machine gun courses, the first on the Vickers, the second on the Lewis machine gun.

-On December 3, 1917, the remaining men at Grantham were posted to flying training squadrons.
-Landon, along with Robert Jenkins Griffith, Harrison Barbour Irwin, Robert Thomas Palmer, Perkins, Hilary Baker Rex, and Albert Sidney Woolfolk (all of whom, with the exception of Rex, had been in Landon’s O.S.U. ground school class), was assigned to No. 50 Squadron in Kent, which was a home defense squadron, but it evidently also provided pilot training.
-Its operational aircraft at the turn of the year included the B.E.2 and the A.W.
+On December 3, 1917, the remaining men at Grantham were posted to squadrons.
+Landon, along with Robert Jenkins Griffith, Harrison Barbour Irwin, Robert Thomas Palmer, Perkins, Hilary Baker Rex, and Albert Sidney Woolfolk (all of whom, with the exception of Rex, had been in Landon’s O.S.U. ground school class), was assigned to No. 50 Squadron in Kent, which was a home defense rather than a training squadron.8 Its available aircraft at the turn of the year included the B.E.2e and the A.W.
 FK.8, both two-seaters used for reconnaissance and bombing, and the B.E.12b, a single-seater night fighter.9 The squadron’s headquarters was at Harrietsham, near Maidstone, but its flights were at this time detached to Bekesbourne and Detling.
 Griffith, Irwin, and Woolfolk went to C flight at Bekesbourne near Canterbury, while Landon, along with Palmer, Perkins, and Rex, was assigned to B flight at Detling.9a

 In July the arrival of American built DH-4s in France generated a need for American pilots already trained on the British DH.4.12 Landon was among those sent to France to meet the demand.
 He spent some time initially at the American 3rd Aviation Instruction Center at Issoudun.13 From there he was assigned to the U.S. 135th Aero Squadron.